matthijs166/battleship-coding-tournament/README.md

 ./cli --run --brain basic,basicOptimized --dev --simulationSpeed 1000
 ```

-## Bencmark
+## Benchmark
 This mode is for when you want to simulate multiple brains against each other.
-This wil benchmark the performance against multiple brains.
+This will benchmark the performance against multiple brains.

-The benchmark will run x amount of games in parrallel and wil match each brain equally against each other to see who wins the most games.
+The benchmark will run x amount of games in parallel and will match each brain equally against each other to see who wins the most games.

 ```bash
 # Will run the benchmark with multiple brains